navisingh14/CSC-519-HW1-2/README.md

 **Disadvantages**: There is no track of the current state of the clients and they can drift from the state without any checks.

 4. What are some of the consquences of not having proper configuration management?
+Ans.
+It decreases efficiencies, stability and control as there is no visibility and tracking of the changes.
+Higher costs as there is no detailed knowledge of all the elements of the configuration which leads to unnecessary duplication.
+Decreased system reliability through slower detection and correction of improper configurations that could negatively impact performance.
+Slower problem resolution, thus worsening quality of service and hence .
+Less efficient change management by not knowing what the prior structure is in order to design changes that do not produce new incompatibilities and/or problems.